 From April to October, the Vindonissa Legionary Trail offers exciting expeditions to original Roman sites.
-Most of the exhibition texts are translated into English.
-On a self-guided tour, you'll encou
+Two tours are available in English.
+On a self-guided tour, you'll encounter atmospherically p

 Experience the Vindonissa Museum at an event or public guided tour.
 Family afternoons take place regularly.
 Calendar of events (in German) Contact +41 (0)848 871 200 Send a message Telephone availabil